 - Board wood with leatherette 17.2×9.5×2.0 (closed)

-The 2 travel sets with pegged bone pieces, which can be stored in the board that acts as a little box, are rather common and widely spread.
-I have seen them in Germany, Netherlands and England to name a few countries.
-The first set listed was bought in Prague and the other on Ebay in England.
-Reason he latter was put on the England page on my site at first.
-However, I was told it is probably German, and have both sets now listed on my German page.
+Germany.
+Travel sets with pegged bone pieces, which can be stored in the board that acts as a little box, are rather common and widely spread.
+I have seen them in Czechia, Germany, England and Netherlands, to name a few countries.
+The first set listed was bought in Prague the 2nd on E-Bay in England and the 3rd from a collector in the Netherlands.
+Reason the 2nd was put on the England page on my site at first.
+However, I was told it is probably German, and have all sets listed on my German page now.
 You can play with these sets, but it is not easy to handle the small pieces.

 - Germany or Czech